If you don’t find the answer you’re looking for here, please contact us.

 - How do you plan to identify the corridors to protect?
 We rely on integrated landscape modelling to assess factors that are likely to influence patterns of ecological connectivity in our region.
 These factors include characteristics of the physical landscape and land cover that provide suitable habitat and support the movement of representative wildlife species across the landscape: for example, topographic landforms, soil conditions, and ecosystem processes.
 We also look at characteristics of urban development, landscape disturbance and environmental change that can disrupt and impede these fundamental patterns of wildlife movement.
 Then, we look at which connectivity pathways are already protected (by, for example, parks or wildlife reserves) to identify gaps and barriers that may limit the ability of wildlife to move across the landscape.
 These gaps and barriers become the focus for identifying and prioritizing land management strategies that are effective in restoring, maintaining, and enhancing critical pathways of ecological connectivity over time.

 - Who is supporting the project?
-So far we have received 14 letters of support.
+So far we have received 15 letters of support.
 They offer some interesting reading.

 - Much of Squamish has already been developed.
 Is it too late for a project like this?
 This important work will help fill a gap in our understanding of the environmental context for our community.
 It is not too late for this information to inform local planning.
 For example, in this map the areas identified as “future sub area plan” will likely have development at some point.
-Understanding wildlife connectivity will be critical for planning in these areas.
+Understanding wildlife connectivity will be critical for planning in such areas.
 The North Crumpit area is currently being planned for development and for the planning process moving forward it would be helpful if this information was already available.
 All future areas will certainly benefit from this knowledge.

 - Will this project really help conserve biodiversity?
 Yes!
 Protecting connectivity of wildlife and habitat is THE #1 WAY to conserve biodiversity.
 This concept is described for the well-known Yukon to Yellowstone corridor.
 When populations of a species become fragmented, they can no longer freely move to find food and shelter and to increase their health and resilience by breeding with other populations.
 Gradually these isolated populations shrink and may die out.

-Photo above by Chris Dale: a Bobcat (Lynx rufus) in Brackendale.
+Photo above by Chris Dale: a bobcat (Lynx rufus) in Brackendale.